- Patti Alleva

 Director, Tribal Environmental Law Project

 Professor Grijalva received his J.D. cum laude from the Northwestern School of Law of Lewis & Clark College, with a Certificate in Environmental and Natural Resources Law.
 During law school, he was an associate editor of environmental law and the assistant director of forensics at Lewis & Clark College.

 Following law school, Professor Grijalva was law clerk to the Honorable Charles E. Wiggins of the United States Court of Appeals for the Ninth Circuit.
 He then practiced law in Seattle, Washington at Stoel Rives Boley Jones & Grey.
 While in Seattle, Professor Grijalva was also a visiting lecturer at the University of Washington's Institute for Environmental Studies and a lecturer at the University of Puget Sound School of Law.
-He currently serves on the summer faculty at Vermont Law School.
+He served on the summer faculty at Vermont Law School for twelve years.

 Tribal Sovereignty and Environmental Justice for Native America , in TRIBES, LAND & ENVIRONMENT (Ezra Rosser & Sarah Krakoff, eds., Ashgate Publishing Co. forthcoming 2011)

 Self-Determining Environmental Justice in Indian Country , ENVIRONMENTAL JUSTICE (special issue devoted to Indian issues, forthcoming 2011)

 EPA's Indian Policy at Twenty-Five , 25 NATURAL RESOURCES & ENVIRONMENT 12-16 (2010) (special 25th Anniversary issue)